Originally published April 22, 2019.

 The company didn't promote this product -- its first stand-alone CGM since its "Real-Time" product back in 2007 -- at anywhere near the level of publicity for their full Medtronic Minimed 670G hybrid closed loop.
 That system uses the same CGM sensor connected to a Medtronic insulin pump with an algorithm that auto-regulates insulin dosing to keep blood sugars in range.

-While Medtronic is the long-time market leader in insulin pumps, the Guardian Connect was meant to expand their customer base by offering a CGM option to PWDs (people with diabetes) who don't wish to use a pump.
+While Medtronic has been the long-time market leader in insulin pumps, the Guardian Connect was meant to expand their customer base by offering a CGM option to PWDs (people with diabetes) who don't wish to use a pump.
 It is a direct competitor to other CGMs on the market, including the popular Dexcom G6, the Abbott Freestyle Libre Flash Glucose Monitor, and the newest Eversense implantable three-month CGM from Senseonics.

 Still, the company's been awfully quiet about it, until recently, when their diabetes division began posting more ads and news bits about the stand-alone CGM.
 It was part of the news in early April, when headlines hit that Medtronic had entered into a "value-based outcomes agreement" with Blue Cross Blue Shield of Minnesota, where Medtronic's US headquarters is based.